ewanc26/pds-backup/README.md

 # PDS Backup Script

 ## Overview
 This Bash script is designed to automate the backup process of [PDS (Personal Data Server)](https://github.com/bluesky-social/pds) files to a remote machine using `rsync`.
-The script stops the PDS service, creates a backup with a timestamp, and restarts the service upon completion.
+The script stops the PDS service, creates a backup with a timestamp, cleans up old backups (older than one month), and restarts the service upon completion.

 ***This script is not affiliated with Bluesky PBLLC.***